programming-basics-kse/spotify-dataset-template/README.md

 2. **Average Liveliness with Energy Criteria:**
    - Find the average value of liveliness for tracks where energy is greater than 0.5.

-3. **Recurring Artists and Song Titles:**
+3. **The most popular artist:**
-   - Identify artists whose tracks appear more than once in the list.
+   - Identify artists  whose tracks appear the most in the list.
-   - Display artists and song titles for the recurring tracks.

 ## Self-practice

 4. **Explicit songs**
-   - Find amount of explicit songs
+   - Find the amount of explicit songs

 5. **The most popular year**
    - Find the year when the most songs were released